bio-miga/miga/manual/part6/preproc_wf.md

 ## Expected output

 Once your run is complete, you may expect the [standard summaries](summaries.md) for `cds`, `assembly`, `essential_genes`, and `ssu`.
-In addition, all the intermediate files are preserved, including assemblies, predicted genes, and detected essential and ribosomal genes.
+Additionally all the intermediate files are preserved, including assemblies, predicted genes, and detected essential and ribosomal genes.